wogus00/csc207-week3/README.md

 ![](javaScreenshot.png)
 This is the example output of running our java code.
 Here, we are uploading a file "example_call.txt".
 # list of any technical problems blocking progress
+- Configuration issues:
+    - Initially, we were unaware that there was a need to modify the configuration settings to successfully run the main method in FileUploadUsingHttpURLConnection.java.
+    - This took us about 30 minutes of debugging time to identify and resolve the issue, so that the code runs successfully now.
+-